aws-samples/disaster-recovery-workshop/workshop/content/labs/advanced/kubernetes-dr-kubefed/_index.en.md

 - Configure KubeFed to coordinate the configuration of multiple Kubernetes clusters
 - Deploy an application that will be created on two Kubernetes clusters in target regions
-- Use Route53 to configure DNS resolution with healthcheck for both regions
+- Use Amazon Route53 to configure DNS resolution with healthcheck for both regions

 **Estimated Duration:** 1 hour